About Osteopathy

 Soft Tissue

 This term encompasses any technique applied to muscles, connective tissue, fascia, and tendons.
-It may involve sustained deep pressure, longer strokes inline with the fibres or shorter strokes across fibres, or of rhythmic stretching or traction.
+It may involve sustained deep pressure, longer strokes in line with the fibres or shorter strokes across fibres, or of rhythmic stretching or traction.
 Its purpose is to move excess tissue fluids (oedema), promote blood flow, improve quality of movement, and relax tight muscles.

 Dry Needling